 - The team participates in ongoing executive education on a monthly basis

-- The team is able to engage in constructive debates and all members feel comfortable participating
+- The team is able to engage in constructive debates, and all members feel comfortable participating

 What’s on the not to do list?
 Red flags that indicate dysfunctional leadership teams include a lack of trust, avoidance of accountability and a lack of attention to results.
 This is very much the foundation of the Rockefeller Habits.

 Ice cream is life.

-A key component of this goal is making sure the entire team is completely across the goal, why it matters to the company and what each person’s contribution is.
+A key component of this goal is making sure the entire team is complete across the goal, why it matters to the company and what each person’s contribution is.
 This transparent approach can keep everybody feeling connected and motivated to make huge strides together.